stephcrete/REST-API-Design-Guide-Wiki/REST-API-Design-Workflow.md

 * design integration with existing resources
   * how is this resource related to other ones?
   * do other resources need to evolve to accomodate for this new resource?

+> If you find things that don't fit the resource model, you might be facing a case where you need to define an _action_ rather than a _resource_.
+In that case, take a look at the corresponding section of the design guide.

+> DO NOT try to create a 1:1 mapping between your relational model and your REST API, as it will only lead to maintenance issues down the road.
+Consider your data model and the REST resources as separate (although related) things, each with their own set of constraints and design.